IBM PC DOS: PC DOS 1.x

 Microsoft first licensed, then purchased 86-DOS from Seattle Computer Products (SCP), which was modified for the IBM PC by Microsoft employee Bob O'Rear with assistance from SCP (later Microsoft) employee Tim Paterson.
-O'Rear got 86-DOS to run on the prototype PC in February 1981.
+O'Rear modified 86-DOS to run on the prototype PC in February 1981.
 86-DOS had to be converted from 8-inch to 5.25-inch floppy disks and integrated with the BIOS, which Microsoft was helping IBM to write.
 IBM had more people writing requirements for the computer than Microsoft had writing code.
 O'Rear often felt overwhelmed by the number of people he had to deal with at the ESD (Entry Systems Division) facility in Boca Raton, Florida.

 Perhaps the first public mention of the operating system was in July 1981, when Byte discussed rumors of a forthcoming personal computer with "a CP/M-like DOS ... to be called, simply, 'IBM Personal Computer DOS.
 86-DOS was rebranded IBM PC DOS 1.0 for its August 1981 release with the IBM PC.
 The initial version of DOS was largely based on CP/M-80 1.x and most of its architecture, function calls and file-naming conventions were copied directly from the older OS.
 The most significant difference was the fact that it introduced a different file system, FAT12.
 Unlike all later DOS versions, the DATE and TIME commands were separate executables rather than part of COMMAND.COM.
 Single-sided 160 kilobyte (KB) 5.25-inch floppies were the only disk format supported.

-In late 1981, Paterson, now at Microsoft, began writing PC DOS 1.10.
+At Microsoft in late 1981, Paterson began writing PC DOS 1.10.
 It debuted in May 1982 along with the Revision B IBM PC.
 Support for the new double-sided drives was added, allowing 320 KB per disk.
 A number of bugs were fixed, and error messages and prompts were made less cryptic.
 The DEBUG.EXE was now able to load files greater than 64 KB in size.